 Q1.
 Do student workers qualify for unemployment insurance benefits?

 A1.
 Students who work in the summer with wages earned in non-school employment who apply for UI benefits during a school recess period may be eligible under the same provisions as any other claimant.

-Note: A school recess period is any week between two successive academic terms; or any holiday or recess period within a term (of at least a one week duration), such as winter or spring break.
+Note: A school recess period is any week between two successive academic terms; or any holiday or recess period within a term (of at least a one-week duration), such as winter or spring break.

 Q2.
 Are employees who are on a furlough between academic terms eligible for UI benefits?

 A2.
 Generally, an employee who is on furlough between academic terms and has an offer of reasonable assurance to return to work in the same or similar position would not be eligible for unemployment insurance benefits, provided that the offer is not contingent on enrollment, funding or program changes.

+Q3.
+What should I do if my department receives an unemployment insurance claim notice or wage verification request from EDD?

+A3.
+If a claim or other EDD correspondence is sent to the department, they should immediately fax the claim/correspondence to Equifax at 877-876-9717.

+Q4.
+What should I do if EDD calls my department requesting additional information on a claimant?

+A4.
+Due to the time sensibility on EDD/State calls it is extremely important to refer such calls to Equifax State Agency Response Center at 1-800-829-1510.

+Q5.
+Can Equifax be contacted directly?

+A5.
+No, please contact Employee and Labor Relations for any questions and/or concerns.

 Revision History

-The employer mailing address was updated.
-A link to the EDD brochure.
+Policy changes effective October 16, 2023:

+The campus procedure for unemployment insurance program administration, responsibilities for employees to complete claims and how, the department’s responsibilities for claim notices, and Shared Services responsibilities have been revised to accurately reflect changes in the process.

 This policy was reformatted into the standard UC Riverside policy template effective August 1, 2017.